-The PSU, HDMI, and LAN ports are tucked on the rear-edge, behind the screen, and there are also two USB-C ports over there.
+The PSU, HDMI, and LAN ports are tucked on the rear edge, behind the screen, and there are also two USB-C ports over there.
 One of them supports data, power, and video (connected to the dGPU) and the other is data only.
-The HDMI port hooks into the Nvidia dGPU as well, but is only 2.0b, not 2.1 as on the Scar 15.
-That aside, there’s still no card-reader on this series, no security locks, and no biometrics.
+The HDMI port hooks into the Nvidia dGPU as well, and it’s HDMI 2.1 on the latest variants, like on the Scar 15.
+That aside, there’s still no card reader on this series, no security locks, and no biometrics.

 The practicality is otherwise so so, with the rubber feet offering good grip on the desk and the hinges sturdily keeping the screen in place, while allowing to pick it up and adjust it single-handedly.
 I also find the arm-rest spacious enough and the front lip and corners friendly on the wrists, despite the laptop’s fairly tall profile.

 The screen, on the other hand, only leans back to about 110-degrees, which can be very limiting for couch or lap use.

 Overall, this 2022 ROG Strix G15 is a fair design, but with a rather bizarre set of ports and some quirks that affect its practicality with daily use.
 Up to you how much these would weigh in your purchase decision.